 4. The Group Is Subject to the Investigatory and Enforcement Powers of the Federal Trade Commission and Complies With Lawful Data Requests

-The Group is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).
-The Group may be required to disclose EEA/EU/UK and Swiss Personal Data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+The Group is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC) in regard to Personal Data received and Processed pursuant to the Privacy Shield Framework.
+The Group may be required to disclose EEA/UK/Swiss Personal Data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 5. Liability in the Case of Onward Transfers

-In the context of an onward transfer, we are responsible for the Processing of EEA/EU/UK and Swiss Personal Data that we receive and subsequently transfer to a Service Provider acting on our behalf.
-We remain liable under the Principles if our Service Provider Processes such EEA/EU/UK or Swiss Personal Data in a manner inconsistent with the Principles, unless we prove that we are not responsible for the event giving rise to the damage.
+In the context of an onward transfer, we are responsible for the Processing of EEA, UK and Swiss Personal Data received pursuant to the Privacy Shield Framework and subsequently transferred to a Service Provider acting on our behalf.
+We remain liable under the Principles if our Service Provider Processes such EEA/UK/Swiss Personal Data in a manner inconsistent with the Principles, unless we prove that we are not responsible for the event giving rise to the damage.

-We may obtain consent directly from individuals to Process their EEA/EU/UK and Swiss Personal Data in connection with the use of our Websites or through other interactions between the Group and Representatives associated with Customers or other persons or entities and applicants for employment.
+We may obtain consent directly from individuals to Process their EEA/UK/Swiss Personal Data in connection with the use of our Websites or through other interactions between the Group and Representatives associated with Customers or other persons or entities and applicants for employment.

-We offer individuals who are covered by this Privacy Shield Policy the opportunity to choose whether his or her EEA/EU/UK and Swiss Personal Data is to be disclosed to a third party (“opt out”) other than Service Providers acting on our behalf, which are contractually obligated to adhere to the onward transfer provisions (see Section III.C below).
+We offer individuals who are covered by this Privacy Shield Policy the opportunity to choose whether his or her EEA/UK/Swiss Personal Data is to be disclosed to a third party (“opt out”) other than Service Providers acting on our behalf, which are contractually obligated to adhere to the onward transfer provisions (see Section III.C below).

-When acting as a Controller, we also offer individuals who are covered by this Privacy Shield Policy the opportunity to opt out if we provide notice that we intend to use his or her EEA/EU/UK or Swiss Personal Data for a purpose that is materially different from the purpose(s) for which it was originally collected or authorized by the individual in question.
-Individuals may opt out by sending an email to: email@example.com or firstname.lastname@example.org, depending on the entity with which you are interacting.
-If opting out, please provide, at a minimum, your name and identify your employer in order to assist us in verifying your identity, and please identify the uses or disclosures of EEA/EU/UK and Swiss Personal Data for which you are choosing to opt out.
+When acting as a Controller, we also offer individuals who are covered by this Privacy Shield Policy the opportunity to opt out if we provide notice that we intend to use his or her EEA/UK/Swiss Personal Data for a purpose that is materially different from the purpose(s) for which it was originally collected or authorized by the individual in question.
+Individuals may opt out by sending an email to: firstname.lastname@example.org.
+If opting out, please provide, at a minimum, your name and identify your employer in order to assist us in verifying your identity, and please identify the uses or disclosures of EEA/UK/Swiss Personal Data for which you are choosing to opt out.
 Note that opting out may affect our ability to provide our Services and impact our interactions with individuals.